Once-In-A-Year Chance To Visit These Victorian Ice Wells In King's Cross

 In the 19th century ice was 'harvested' in Norway then transported by sea and canal to central London.

-When the ice blocks reached the King's Cross warehouse — then owned by ice merchant and ice cream pioneer Carlo Gatti — they were lowered into one of these 42-feet-deep brick-lined ice wells, which would help keep them cool (and relatively unmelted) for months at a time.
+When the ice blocks reached the King's Cross warehouse — then owned by ice merchant and ice cream pioneer Carlo Gatti, now the London Canal Museum — they were lowered into one of these 42-feet-deep brick-lined ice wells, which would help keep them solid for months at a time.

-On Sunday 23 July, the Canal Museum — which occupies Gatti's former warehouse — is opening up the ice wells to the public; you'll descend into the beautifully-illuminated spaces to learn more about how they worked, and what the ice would've eventually have been used for (there's a £3 premium on top of usual museum entry to do this).
-The experience is expected to be popular, and you'll need to book your slot in advance.
+On Sunday 21 July 2024, the London Canal Museum opens up the ice wells to the public; you'll descend into the beautifully-illuminated spaces to learn more about how they worked, and what the ice would've eventually been used for (there's a small extra fee on top of museum entry for this experience).
+The ice well tours are always popular, and you'll need to book your slot in advance.

 An old ice cream tricycle and a museum display on ice cream

-Victorian ice cream making demos will take place throughout the weekend.
+Victorian ice cream making demos take place throughout the weekend.